AhmadSerhall/innovativeML/README.md

 - This project leverages the React.js (https://reactjs.org/) which is a javascript library that allows for dynamic interfaces and reusabel ui components and is a versatile, cross-platform technology enabling a unified codebase for applications across mobile, desktop, and web platforms.
 - This project utilizes MongoDB 🍃 (https://www.mongodb.com/), a powerful NoSQL database system.
 MongoDB facilitates the storage and retrieval of data in a flexible and scalable manner.
-- Backend Empowered by Node.js 🚀: Efficient, versatile, and high-performing.
+- The Backend is Empowered by Node.js 🚀 (https://nodejs.org/en).
+Efficient, versatile, and high-performing.

 <br><br>
 <!-- How to run -->